 Using a whiteboard to let people express their ideas is a good way to generate new ideas and keep the meeting focused, Allen says.
 “In my ideal meeting room, all the walls would be whiteboard.”

-Once seen merely as a way to save money on travel, video-conferencing has become key to business communication, says Ashan Willy, a senior vice president at Polycom, a $1.4 billion global giant.
+Once seen merely as a way to save money on travel, video conferencing has become key to business communication, says Proofpoint CEO Ashan Willy.

 Once featuring faceless voices crackling out of spaceship-looking devices in the middle of conference tables, video technology now allows workers to actively participate in meetings thousands of miles away.
 “Technology that we use can actually detect a person’s sound and movement and zoom in on the face” so that everyone’s facial expressions are easily read, Willy says.
 “That makes the remote person feel like they’re part of the meeting.”

-The real test of whether a meeting was a waste or a winner is whether workers leave feeling they’ve accomplished a goal and fully understand what to do moving forward, Willy says.
-Hitting those goals will set the tone for future meetings.
-“If you have a consistent history of productive outcomes, then people will have an interest in attending your meetings,” he says.
+Following these ground rules and hitting goals will set the tone for future meetings.
+“If you have a consistent history of productive outcomes, then people will have an interest in attending your meetings,” Willy says.